joshjohanning/github-misc-scripts/gh-cli/README.md

 Gets a team

+### get-organization-webhooks.sh

+Gets a list of webhooks in an organization

+> [!NOTE]
+> Requires a GitHub PAT instead of using the OAuth token with the `gh api` command - the OAuth token can only retrieve webhooks it created

 ### get-organizations-for-user.sh

 Gets the list of organizations a user is a member of.
 This only returns organizations accessible to the person running the script, i.e.: organizations they are also a member of, or public organizations